publiccodenet/blog/_posts/2021-06-14-pruning-our-backlog.md

 date: 2021-06-14
 author: Jan Ainali
 type: blogpost
-excerpt: We have a new open process for tackling long standing issues
+excerpt: We have a new open process for tackling longstanding issues
 categories:
   - news
 ---